Koh Ker Temple Group

 Coming from Phnom Penh takes over six hours and you may like to include a stopover in Kampong Thom and visit the temple group of Sambor Prei Kuk.

-Navigating the sites: following the main entry road after the ticket station, this road conveniently leads around the highlights of the Koh Ker group of temples and a map is available at the ticket office.
+Following the main entry road after the ticket station, this road conveniently leads around the highlights of the Koh Ker group of temples and a map is available at the ticket office.
 It is quite easy to stop at each one and then wander in and around the sites on foot.
-Beyond this main circuit which covers the main highlights, there are some satellite sites that are best visited with a local guide.
+Beyond this main circuit which covers the main highlights, some satellite sites are best visited with a local guide unless you are comfortable with navigating Cambodian trails.

 At the entry to Prasat Thom/Prasat Prang, there are several drink stalls also selling snacks plus two stalls preparing meals.
 There are also toilets nearby.